-inciple 1: Businesses should support

-and respect the protection

-of internationally proclaimed

-human rights

-inciple 2: Make cure that they are not

-Principle 2: Make sure that they are not complicit in human rights abuses.
+Principle 1: Businesses should support and respect the protection of internationally proclaimed human rights; and Principle 2: Make sure that they are not complicit in human rights abuses.

-Our adherence to fundamental human rights is enshrined in our Code of Conduct, available online, which confirms, "Aspen supports and respects the protection of internationally proclaimed human and employment rights".
+Our adherence to fundamental human rights is enshrined in our Code of Conduct, available nonline, which confirms, "Aspen supports and respects the protection of internationally proclaimed human and employment rights".
 It further confirms our commitment to respecting fundamental human rights and treating all employees and others with fairness, equality and respect to foster an open, transparent, and trusting environment, which is free from prejudice, discrimination, bias, harassment and/or violation.